Loading...

 With the worst lubricant, the mass is gonna travel the least far because friction is greater.

-So friction will be greater, the mass won't travel as far with the worst lubricant.
+The mass won't travel as far with the worst lubricant.

-Well done if you got those.
+Well done if you've got those.

-So that was a very quick little learning cycle.
+So, that was a very quick little learning cycle.

 You should now apply what you've learned to Sofia's data.

-So Sofia did the same experiment but she tested three lubricants that were on sale in a shop.
+So, Sofia did the same experiment, but she tested three lubricants that were on sale in a shop.

-So she's put their brand names in the table.
+So, she's put their brand names in the table.

-So write a conclusion for Sofia's results.
+So, write a conclusion for Sofia's results.

 You can use those sentence starters.